joinerda/joinerda.github.io/_posts/2018-12-18-NBody-With-Threads.md

 draft: true
 ---

-This model will extend from our previous example of using TimestepModel to build an extension of MonoBehaviour with a threaded update method called with a calculated timestep.
+This model will extend from our previous example using TimestepModel.
+We will build a class that uses a threaded update method, like before, and will use that update method to integrate forward a system of orindary differential equations.

+Our simple example showed performance gains by separating out the computation from the Unity scene loop, but how will a more complicated problem behave?

-This time, though, let's build something that will require a great deal more work per step.
+Let's build something that will require a great deal more work per step.
+This example will walk through implementing a solution and visualization of the gravitational N-Body problem.

 The gravitational N-Body problem describes the behavior of objects in space attracted to each other via gravity.
 Each object will feel a force of